 While industry super funds used to be restricted to workers within a specific industry, industry deregulation means that most people can choose to join an industry super fund if they want to.
 Some of the smaller industry super funds may still only be open to employees within a particular industry.

-What is superannuation
+What is superannuation?

 In addition to mandatory employer contributions, you also have the option of making voluntary contributions to your super account.
-There are limits to the amount of pre-tax income you can contribute into your super, so check with an accountant before you make any additional super contributions.
+There are limits to the amount of pre-tax income you can contribute into your super, so check with a financial adviser before you make any additional super contributions.

 What is an industry super fund?

 Back in the day, industry super funds were usually only open to members who worked in particular industries.
 These days, the larger industry super funds are open to anyone.
 However, there are some smaller industry super funds that are still restricted to employees in certain industries.

 Unlike retail super funds, industry super funds don’t pay commissions or incentives to financial planners or financial advisers.
-Industry funds are not-for-profit organisations and are run with the sole intention of providing maximum benefit to their members.
-As all profits go back into the fund, industry super funds tend to have lower management fees than other types of retail (or for-profit) super funds.
+Industry funds are not-for-profit organisations and are run with the intention of providing maximum benefit to their members.
+As profits go back into the fund, industry super funds tend to have lower management fees than other types of retail (or for-profit) super funds.
 When it comes to governance, industry super funds are usually governed by trustee boards made up of both employers and employees.

-The majority of industry super funds tend to be accumulation funds.
+Most industry super funds tend to be accumulation funds.
 Accumulation-style super works similarly to a regular bank account where the balance of your industry super account depends on how much is deposited into it.

 Pros and cons of industry super funds